Caoineadh Airt Uí Laoghaire: The text

 Traditional laments were always composed and sung extempore, sometimes by a relative, at other times by a skilled professional.
 They incorporated traditional themes: the deceased is praised, his exploits remembered, vengeance threatened on his enemies, and he himself called back to life.
 All these themes are to be found in the Caoineadh.

 The greater part of the Caoineadh was composed by Eibhlín Dubh, with contributions from Art's father and sister.
 It survived in the oral tradition in various versions, the two most complete being supplied by Nóra Ní Shíndile from Boolymore (An Bhuaile Mhór), near Millstreet (Sráid an Mhuilinn) in County Cork, who died in 1873 in extreme old age.
 Ní Shíndile was a professional keener or bean caointe.
 The lament was transcribed by the scribe and poet Éamonn de Bhál.
 The musicologist Liam Ó Noraidh published two fragments of Caoineadh Airt Uí Laoghaire in 1965, including the music; the first fragment was collected from Máire Bhean Uí Chonaill in Baile Bhuirne (Ballyvourney), County Cork, in 1941, and the second from Labhras Ó Cadhlaigh, who learned it from his mother.
 These two fragments and traditional laments collected elsewhere in Ireland all use variants of the same melody.

 Part of the text runs as follows:

-Mo chara thu is mo chuid!